FreeRADIUS InkBridge

 VERSION 4 IS IN DEVELOPMENT AND HAS NOT BEEN OFFICIALLY RELEASED.
 USE AT YOUR OWN RISK.

-Please wait for an official release before using version 4 (v4)
+Please wait for an official release before using version 4 (v4).

 Why v4?

 • Expressions are not supported.
 You can’t do foo = 1 + 2.
 You have to do update { foo = %{expr: 1 + 2} }.
-This is pretty terrible.
+This is terrible and convoluted.

 • Proxying is welded into the server core, which makes it difficult to run policies around proxying.